Building a great engineer client relationship isn’t easy. But if done right, you’ll maximize your profits and have satisfied customers.

 #17 Understand personality differences

 I’ve worked with clients from all around the globe.
-And I’ve noticed how different cultures address problems in business.
+I’ve noticed how different cultures address problems in business differently.
 So, I don’t take anything to heart.
-It’s just the way it is.
-Every engineer client relationship is different.
+Every engineer client relationship is unique.

 #18 Go the extra mile